jdgg1993/Winter-of-Xamarin/2. MVVM and Data Binding/Operation Remote Resupply, Part 1.md

 The following are required to complete this lab:

 - [Visual Studio Community 2017](https://www.visualstudio.com/vs/) or higher
-- A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.
+- A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx **OR** a mac running OS X El Capitan (10.11) or higher.

-You won't be building the iOS version of the app during this event because doing so would require additional setup, including a Mac configured as a build host.
+You won't be building the iOS version of the app during this event if you have a windows machine because doing so would require additional setup, including a Mac configured as a build host.
 However, you can build the iOS version separately if you would like.
 For more information about building Xamarim Forms iOS apps, see https://developer.xamarin.com/guides/ios/getting_started/installation/windows/.

+If you're doing this event on a Mac, you will be required to install the latest version of Xcode from the App Store to run iOS apps.

 ---